Convergence of infinitesimal generators and stability of convex monotone semigroups: Setup and main results

-Equation~\eqref{eq:conv} implies that the first and third term on the right-hand side convergence to zero as $l\to\infty$.
-Moreover, for every $\epsilon>0$ and $K\Subset\R^d$, it follows from Assumption~\ref{ass:Sn}(i) and~(ii) that there exist $c\geq 0$ and $K'\Subset\R^d$ with
+for all $l\in\N$.
+Equation~\eqref{eq:conv} implies that the first and third term on the right-hand side converge to zero as $l\to\infty$.\ Moreover, for every $\epsilon>0$ and $K\Subset\Rd$, it follows from Assumption~\ref{ass:Sn}(i) and~(ii) that there exist $c\geq 0$ and $K'\Subset\Rd$ with

 for all $l\in\N$.
-Hence, we can use equation~\eqref{eq:conv} to obtain
+Hence, we can use equation~\eqref{eq:conv} again to obtain